 Our Mission is: Conservation through Education, Advocacy, Land Management, and Monitoring

-The Buena Vista Audubon Society was chartered in 1951 as the coastal North San Diego County chapter of the National Audubon Society, and has approximately 2,000 members.
+The Buena Vista Audubon Society was chartered in 1951 as the coastal North San Diego County chapter of the National Audubon Society and has approximately 1,300 member households.
 Our programs help foster a knowledge and appreciation for the plants and animals that make up the natural ecosystem of our community.
-BVAS is a volunteer organization; over 350 volunteers run our nature center and programs, with the help of three part-time staff.
+BVAS is a volunteer organization; over 150 volunteers run our nature center and programs, with the help of three part-time staff.
 BVAS is truly a member and community-supported organization, with the bulk of our operating funds coming from membership dues and donations.
 We are a non-profit, 501 (c) (3) corporation.

 A primary focus for BVAS is our nature education program for children.
-Over 3,000 school children participate in class outings to our Nature Center each year.
-Other activities include Nature Storytime for pre-schoolers, Scout groups, & special events.
+Over 1,700 school children participate in class outings to our Nature Center each year.
+Other children's activities include Nature Storytime for pre-schoolers, Scout groups, Joey & Johnnie's Clubhouse, & special events.
 BVAS also offers nature education for the community, including birding trips, natural history classes, and special nature programs and lectures, generally free of charge.
-See our Events page calendar.

 We offer numerous birding opportunities, from local field trips throughout North County, to trips abroad, to pelagic birding, and the Christmas Bird Count.